District choice

 Wickenden

-Wickenden works when personality and local rhythm matter more than maximum convenience
+Wickenden works when personality matters more than maximum convenience

 It is the Providence area for travelers who want dining texture and a slightly more local East Side feel.